ElementsProject/lightning/doc/PLUGINS.md

 through incoming JSON-RPC commands that were registered and the plugin may interact with `lightningd` using the JSON-RPC over Unix-Socket interface.

+Above is generally valid for plugins that start when `lightningd` starts.
+For dynamic plugins that start via the [plugin][lightning-plugin] JSON-RPC command there is some difference, mainly in options passthrough (see note in [Types of Options](#types-of-options)).

+ - `shutdown` (optional): if subscribed to "shutdown" notification, a plugin can exit cleanly when `lightningd` is shutting down or when stopped via `plugin stop`.

 ### The `getmanifest` method